Heraklion: a seaside city, full of life and history

 The walls of the old city: the threshold between past and present

 Walking along the walls, you will see how beautiful this city looks from this vantage point.
-You’ll pause in small shady parks and admire the genius of the famous Venetian architect, Michele Sanmicheli, who designed the walls and bastions more than 400 years ago.
+You will pause in small shady parks and admire the genius of the famous Venetian architect, Michele Sanmicheli, who designed the walls and bastions more than 400 years ago.
 The Venetian walls demarcating today’s old town were indeed an impressive feat of engineering for the time, making Heraklion the best-fortified city in the Mediterranean.

 Archaeological Museum: a ‘panorama’ of Minoan Crete